 Note: This post includes affiliate links.
 See disclosure for more information.

-I generally enjoy planning trips –choosing activities, perusing menus, and picking bars – and advance research is definitely important to maximize your fun while in Vegas, especially when it is a quick trip.
-Otherwise you are gambling – and I’m not talking about playing the slots!
-Here are some planning tips that I think are critical for any Vegas trip:
+I generally enjoy planning trips –choosing activities, perusing menus, and picking bars.
+Advance research is definitely important to maximize your fun in Vegas, especially when it is a quick trip.
+Otherwise, you are gambling – and I’m not talking about playing the slots!

-I love walking on vacation because you can see and absorb so much more than when you are in a cab and it can be good exercise.
-One day, between the morning jog I went on and the afternoon of walking to the Welcome to Vegas sign, I logged 13 miles.
+I love walking on vacation because you can see and absorb so much more than when you are in a cab.
+Plus, it can be good exercise.
+One day, between my morning jog and afternoon of walking to the Welcome to Vegas sign, I logged 13 miles.
 Of course, in the morning I was wearing running shoes, but in the afternoon, I made sure to wear some very comfortable Sperrys.

-Also, one night we went out to Hyde at the Bellagio and I carried my large Longchamp bag so that we could wear walking shoes and then we could switch into our heels.
-Even though you may want to look cute the entire time, remember that there is nothing cute about someone who is limping along as they walk or someone who is grimacing in pain.
+Also, one night we went out to Hyde at the Bellagio and I carried my large Longchamp bag.
+That way we could wear walking shoes and then we switch into our heels.
+Even though you may want to look cute the entire time, remember that there is nothing cute about someone who is limping along as they walk or grimacing in pain.
 You can always sit down at one of the slot machines and change shoes.

-- Purchase your show tickets at a discount
+#3 Purchase your Vegas show tickets at a discount

 We decided that we wanted to see Jersey Boys, but hadn’t purchased the tickets before arriving in Vegas.
 Since we were going to see the show on Sunday night, it was likely we could get discounted tickets the day of the show.
 Although the show could have sold out, we decided to risk it.
 Worst case, we could pick an alternative show.